rwilcox/my-learnings-docs/synthesis_managing_agile_teams.markdown

   * no backups
   * still a very small team
-  * where is developer's ability to grow / lead in the small / in the team?
-Especially with orgs that say "we want to see you performing at the level required for your new role for 6-12 months before we give it to you". (_is_ that possible in your teams?)

 With say 3 of each part of the stack you both have backups, some ability for a developer to be shown as a leader across the team (or sneak into other areas in the stack).